ShashankVM/chat-with-ai/README.md

 "I'm not sure about typing speed but I do know that Bix is an AI that uses natural language processing to learn and produce meaning."

--> Do you know in which language were ou written?
+-> Do you know in which language were you written?

 "I'm not sure.
 I would assume English since that's the language used."